acheong08/apple-corelocation-experiments/README.md

 ## To do
 - If Apple uses device data to add new BSSIDs to their database, try to add fake data
-- Chinese data is not available from outside.
-Attempt to proxy into China and map Chinese population centers based on density of access points
-- Create UI to select point on map → use wifi tile to find nearest available chunk → use wloc to find all BSSIDs in area.